The impact of memory on learning sequence-to-sequence tasks: Results

 \Cref{eq:non-markovianity} involves crucially conditional expectations\footnote{We denote $\langle X | Y\in \Omega\rangle$ the conditional expectation of the random variable $X$ given that the random variable $Y$ satisfies a certain criterion, symbolyzed here as belonging to the set $\Omega$.
-Note that in general $X$ and $Y$ are statistically dependent, and that the conditioning may be done with respect to more than one random variables satisfying prescribed criteria. }, where the expectation of the future system state (at time $t_3$) is conditioned on the present state (at time $t_2$) or on the present and past state (at times~$t_2$ and~$t_1$).
+Note that in general $X$ and $Y$ are statistically dependent, and that the conditioning may be done with respect to more than one random variables satisfying prescribed criteria. }, where the expectation of the future system state (at time $t_3$) is conditioned on the present state (at time $t_2$), or on the present and past state (at times~$t_2$ and~$t_1$).
 We have further introduced the notion of state space regions $\Omega_1\subseteq \mathcal{X}$ and $\Omega_2\subseteq \mathcal{X}$ which are subsets of the entire state space $\mathcal{X}= \mathbb{R}$ that is accessible by the process $\bX$.
-From~\cref{eq:markovianity} it follows that for any Markovian process the measure ${M}(t_1)$~\eqref{eq:non-markovianity} vanishes at all times, whereas ${M}(t_1)\neq 0$ reveals the presence of non-Markovianity in the form of memory of the past time $t_1$.
+The measure ${M}$ defined in \cref{eq:non-markovianity} quantifies the drop in uncertainty about the future mean values, when knowledge about the past ($x_{t_1}$) is given in addition to the knowledge of the present state.
+Because of noise, this generally depends on how far from the past the additional data point is, $t_2-t_1$, where the decay of ${M}$ with $t_2-t_1$ quantifies the ``memory decay'' with increasing elapsed time.
+From~\cref{eq:markovianity} it directly follows that for any Markovian process, the measure ${M}$ defined in \cref{eq:non-markovianity} vanishes at all times, whereas ${M}\neq 0$ reveals the presence of non-Markovianity in the form of memory of the past time $t_1$.
 In a stationary process,~$M$ generally depends on the two time differences $t_3-t_2$ and $t_2-t_1$, and on the choices of $\Omega_1$ and $\Omega_2$.
-Here, we fix $t_{2,3},\Omega_{1,2}$, and vary $t_1$.
-To spot the non-Markovianity, $t_3-t_2$ should be comparable to the other time scales of the process.
+To spot the non-Markovianity, $t_3-t_2$ should be comparable to (or smaller than) the dynamical time scales of the process, which can be defined by the decay of correlation functions, which we show in fig.~\ref{fig:Cx} in the appendix (namely, if $t_3-t_2$ is so large that $x_{t_3}$ and $x_{t_2}$ are fully uncorrelated, $M$ trivially vanishes even for non-Markovian processes).
 The choice of $\Omega_1$ and $\Omega_2$ is in principle arbitrary, but, for practical purposes, they should correspond to regions in the state space that are frequently visited.